 or contact a Discrimination Complaint Advisor.

-The Bias Incident Report is a form to report non-emergency bias incidents towards students.
+The Bias Incident Report is a form to report the witnessing of a bias incident towards a student.
+It is for non-emergency purposes only.
 In case of emergency, please call 911.
-A bias incident is "an act against a person or property that is motivated, in whole or in part, by the offender's bias against race, color, ethnicity, national origin, sex, gender indentity or expression, sexual orientation, disability, age, or religion."
+A bias incident is "an act against a person or property that is motivated, in whole or in part, by the offender's bias against race, color, ethnicity, national origin, sex, gender identity or expression, sexual orientation, disability, age, or religion."
+Please note, if you are a victim and wish to enter into the process to adjudicate or resolve the incident, an informal or formal discrimination complaint must be filed using the forms above.